PTParta/Java-Web-Development-Project-2020/README.md

     and others can commend those skills.

 Connections
-  - Send, accept, decline connection requests to/from other users.
+  - Send, accept, decline connection requests to / from other users.
   - Search people.

 Feed